open-policy-agent/opa/docs/book/get-started.md

 +-------------------------------------------------------------------+
 ```

-> The REPL accepts multi-line input and will change appearance when it detects multi-line input.
+> The REPL accepts multi-line input and will change appearance when it
+> detects multi-line input.
+You can end multi-line input by inserting
+> a blank line.